top of page

 Nature Assisted Therapy

-The Child and Nature Alliance of Canada states, while obesity and poor mental health are complex problems, researchers believe that—among children—more screen time and less physical and outdoor play are among the causes and quotes the National Wildlife Federation, “our kids are out of shape, tuned out and stressed out, because they’re missing something essential to their health and development: connection to the natural world.”
-The evidence suggests that viewing, interacting with, and living in natural environments can have multiple effects on reducing stress, increasing patience, increasing self-discipline, increasing capacity for attention, increasing recovery for mental fatigue, or from crisis and from psycho-physiological imbalance.
-Some children and youth, in particular, can benefit from a nature program including those who struggle socially, have an emotional issue, such as anxiety or depression, are troubled teens, enjoy the outdoors, are interested in animals and plants, and like to explore.
-Nature assisted counselling provides a therapeutic environment that creates a calming effect which then allows children to develop social skills, increased confidence and self-esteem.
+Evidence suggests that viewing, interacting with, and living in natural environments can reduce stress, increase patience, increase self-discipline, increase capacity for attention, and speed the recovery from mental fatigue, crisis and psycho-physiological imbalance.
+Some children and youth, in particular, can benefit from a nature assisted approach.
+This includes those who struggle socially, have an emotional issue such as anxiety or depression, or who are troubled teens.
+For kids who enjoy the outdoors, are interested in animals and plants, and like to explore, nature assisted counselling provides a therapeutic environment that creates a calming effect which then allows children to develop social skills, increased confidence and self-esteem.

 bottom of page